Great Dane

 2. Eyes

-Their eyes are almond-shaped and dark, except in harlequins and merles, where blue or other colors are possible.
+Their eyes are almond-shaped and dark, except in harlequin and merle Great Danes, where blue or other colors are possible.

 3. Nose

-The nose color of a Great Dane is usually black.
+A Great Dane’s nose is usually black.
 Blue Great Dane noses are dark blue, while harlequins and merles may have spotted noses.
-The overall muzzle shape is broad and deep.
+The muzzle shape is broad and deep.

 4. Coat Length

-Great Danes have short, thick and smooth coats that are glossy looking.
+Great Danes have a short, thick, and smooth coat that looks glossy.

 5. Coat Color

-Great Danes come in a variety of color types, including black, blue, brindle (subtle tiger stripes), fawn, harlequin (white with black patches), mantle (black with white patches) and merle (mottled patches of color).
+Great Dane colors vary wildly, including black, blue, brindle (subtle tiger stripes), fawn, harlequin (white with black patches), mantle (black with white patches), and merle (mottled patches of color).

 6. Tail